antonmilev/CText/README.md

 <br>This will build a console application that runs the Unit Tests.

 ## Examples

+For all examples how to use CText please see the Unit Test project.

 ### Sort lines in a text file